Badsworth/pfml_scripts/docs/creating-environments.md

    **Api:**

    - When applying changes, provide an initial application version to deploy.
-Since this requires a version that is built and pushed to ECR, it's easiest to use the latest version on master.
+Since this requires a version that is built and pushed to ECR, it's easiest to use the latest version on main.

      ```sh
-     $ git rev-parse master
+     $ git rev-parse main
      82043ae1e04621251fb9e7896176b38c884f027e

      $ terraform apply -var='service_docker_tag=82043ae1e04621251fb9e7896176b38c884f027e'